All Episodes

 Well, then she can't tip her hand to you either.

-You can sit there and ask all sorts of questions, but she's I this is fascinating.
+You can sit there and ask all sorts of questions, but she's.

-In an attempt to defend President Bush, she says the opposite things about himself.
+In an attempt to defend President Bush, he says the opposite things about himself.

-And I w I hope you heard today's morning update, uh limited time here, but um big, big, big battle coming up in big labor.
+Limited time here, but big, big, big battle coming up in big labor.

-There was the civil war at the AFL CIO, and the second uh is uh this week Delphi, America's largest auto part supplier, filed for bankruptcy, which is tantamount to a declaration of war on the United Auto Workers' Union.
+There was the civil war at the AFL-CIO, and the second is this week Delphi, America's largest auto parts supplier, filed for bankruptcy, which is tantamount to a declaration of war on the United Auto Workers Union.

-They want to make dramatic cuts to union wages and health care benefits, and this is gonna leave some pensions uh unfulfilled and exposed.
+They want to make dramatic cuts to union wages and health care benefits.

-Uh it it's it could signal the end of auto workers' upper middle class salaries, would end the United Auto workers' control over setting wage standards for the whole industry.
+It could signal the end of auto workers' upper middle class salaries, would end the United Auto Workers' control over setting wage standards for the whole industry.

-GM, the former parent of Delphi, could find itself on the hook for 11 billion dollars in pension costs, and GMs having trouble with their own pensions without having assume Delphi's.
+GM, the former parent of Delphi, could find itself on the hook for $11 billion in pension costs, and GM's having trouble with their own pensions without having assumed Delphi's.

 Steve Miller, the chief executive of Delphi, says he fears the upcoming battle could lead to intergenerational warfare, young workers resenting their wages being cut and taxed to support pensions for retirees.